jyuill/proj-r-github/README.md

 Options:

 * Select Stage and Commit.
 This will capture the code with conflict identified.
 Can then edit the file to resolve the conflict manually.
+Stage > Commit.

 #### Files conflict between local and remote and you want to keep local